-The primary goal of the fellowship is to train psychologists, other allied health professionals, and MDs to become leading clinical researchers in the areas of dementia, cognitive aging, and geriatric neuropsychiatry.
-Over the course of the two-year program, fellows are trained in clinical research and clinical care service delivery.
-Fellows devote 75 percent of their time to research and educational activities, and 25 percent to clinical training.
+The primary goal of the fellowship is to train MDs in psychiatry, neurology, geriatrics or related fields; psychologists/neuropsychologists; or other allied health professionals to become leading clinical researchers in the areas of Alzheimer’s disease, dementia, cognitive aging, brain health, and geriatric neuropsychiatry.
+Over the course of the two-year program, fellows are trained in clinical research and clinical care service delivery; devoting 75% time to research and educational activities and 25% to clinical training.
+Fellows will be responsible for driving innovative research projects while gaining clinical and translational research experience/skills and training to become an independent investigator.

 - Kristine Yaffe, MD, fellowship director, board-certified psychiatrist and neurologist